SOUMAJYOTI/Multiclass-Object-classification/README.md

 Multiclass-Object-classification
 ================================
  Written by Soumajyoti Sarkar
- as a part of the Tagme Machine Learning Contest 2014 held by Indian Institute of Science Bangalore.
+ as part of the Tagme Machine Learning Contest 2014 held by Indian Institute of Science Bangalore.

  A brief summary of the algorithms used is available at https://docs.google.com/file/d/0B_i42sRcBimDLTQ1VXN2SWdyemM/